 Dave, Craig & Richard also run Tanken Tours Ltd and Wilderness Adventures Ltd in Queenstown, catering to Japanese visitors – see www.nzwilderness.co.nz

-Dave, Zenkuro’s head brewer and a certified ‘Sake Professional’, first travelled to Japan as a 17-year old exchange student, many moons ago.
-He later studied Japanese at Auckland University, Shizuoka University, and completed a post-graduate course in Japanese Studies at Hitotsubashi University.
+Dave first travelled to Japan as a 17-year old exchange student, many moons ago.
+He majored in Japanese at Auckland University then did post-graduate studies on Japanese culture at Shizuoka University and Hitotsubashi University in Japan.
 He is also a black belt in Judo.
-After years of research drinking sake, he is now our master of the brewing process.
-Dave is married to Yasuko, from Fukuoka.
+After years of research drinking sake, he is now our master of the brewing process and Zenkuro team leader.

 Richard graduated with honours from Leeds University, England and after years of travelling the world, including living in Tokyo, he settled in Queenstown.
-An outdoor enthusiast, he is the writer and publisher of New Zealand flora and fauna books in Japanese, co-author of Lonely Planet’s Hiking in Japan guidebook, and specialises in Japanese media visits for Tanken Tours Ltd. He and his wife Tracey are presently walking the Te Araroa trail from the top to the bottom of NZ.
+An outdoor enthusiast, he is the writer and publisher of New Zealand flora and fauna books in Japanese and specialises in Japanese media visits for Tanken Tours Ltd.